jethornton/flexgui/docs_flex/source/ini.rst

 	LED_ON_COLOR = 0, 255, 0
 	LED_OFF_COLOR= 125, 0, 0, 255

-For more information on LED buttons see :ref:`led_buttons`
+For more information on LED buttons see :ref:`LedButtons`

 Touch Screens
 ^^^^^^^^^^^^^